-- evidence of student learning demonstrate understanding and
+- evidence of student learning demonstrate

-- What is the pattern of achievement in the
+- What is the pattern of

-- Knowledge and understanding

 - Questioning and

-- evidence of student understanding and skills demonstrate student progress?
+- evidence of student

 An on-balance judgment does not involve averaging grades across different assessments or 'ticking' every box.
 Rather it is a professional judgment that considers all the evidence of achievement in the folio.